Chakilamchandana/book-bucket/README.md

 3. image: An image representing the book, such as a poster or album cover.
 4. author: The name of the book's author.
 5. summary: A brief overview providing insights into the content and theme of the book.

+TO run the project:
+npx nodemon - to run the server npm start - to run the client